shuzhao-li-lab/PythonCentricPipelineForMetabolomics/README.md

 An example preprocessing configuration is provided under default_configs/default_preprocessing.json.

 Note that unlike other commands, there is no reasonable default configuration for this step as it depends greatly on your data.
+Furthermore, please note that any missing values will be cast to the appropriate placeholder using the logic in Panda's `read_csv` function.
+This can cause missing fields to become `np.nan` or an empty string.
+If you don't want this behavior, then don't pass empty fields.

 ### Assemble Experiment